• Skip to primary navigation

 3. Sending 30 pitches in 30 days gives you consistency

-Without it, you’ll learn the hard way what I have over a decade of trial and error: Every time you neglect your marketing, you’ll notice a dip in your business.
+Without it, you’ll learn the hard way what I have in over a decade of trial and error: Every time you neglect your marketing, you’ll notice a dip in your business.

 Do it every day consistently for a year and I can promise you, you’ll have shaved years off your learning curve just like that.
 As a bonus, it gives you confidence.
 You stop fearing the process and just get down and do it.